-If you are severely injured on someone else’s property because of a dangerous condition that should not be there, you’re probably not thinking about what you need to be doing to preserve a legal claim.
-Nonetheless, there are certain steps that you can take that will help strengthen or preserve your potential legal claim based upon Georgia’s premises liability laws.
+If you are severely injured on someone else’s property because of a dangerous condition that should not be there, there are certain steps that you can take to help strengthen or preserve your potential legal claim based upon Georgia’s premises liability laws.

 Report the Incident to the Property Owner